quixio/quix-docs/docs/platform/how-to/connect-to-quix.md

     The Segment webhooks are signed, but for other services this is not always the case, and this will therefore simplify your webhook code.

-When you deploy your service you can configure public access in the Deploy dialog.
-You can then obtain the public access URL needed to configure the inbound webhook from the deploy dialog or from the service itself, as shown in the following screenshot:
+When you deploy your service you can configure public access in the `Deploy` dialog.
+You can then obtain the public access URL needed to configure the inbound webhook from the `Deploy` dialog or from the service itself, as shown in the following screenshot:

 ![Webhook public access URL](../images/deploy/webhook-public-url.png){width=60%}